AirPods: 1st generation

-Apple announced the first generation AirPods on September 7, 2016, at an Apple Special Event alongside the iPhone 7 and Apple Watch Series 2.
+Apple announced the first generation of AirPods on September 7, 2016, at an Apple Special Event alongside the iPhone 7 and Apple Watch Series 2.
 Apple originally planned to release the AirPods in late October, but delayed the release date.
 On December 13, 2016, Apple began taking online orders for AirPods.
 They were available at Apple Stores, Apple Authorized Resellers, and select carriers on December 20, 2016.

 AirPods contain a proprietary Apple W1 SoC processor which helps optimize battery use as well as the Bluetooth 4.2 and audio connections.
 The advanced connectivity functions of the W1 requires devices running iOS 10, macOS Sierra, watchOS 3, or later.
 They can also function as standard Bluetooth headphones when connected to any device that supports Bluetooth 4.0 or higher, including Windows laptops and Android devices.

 There are two microphones inside each AirPod, one facing outward at ear level and another at the bottom of the stem.
 Each AirPod weighs 0.14 oz, and its charging case weighs 1.34 oz.
 The AirPods are capable of holding a charge of around five hours.
 Charging them for fifteen minutes in the case gives three hours of listening time.
 The charging case provides 24 hours of total usage time.
 During a complete dismantling, each AirPod was found to contain a 93 milliwatt hour battery in its stem, while the charging case contains a 1.52 watt hour or 398 mAh at 3.81 V battery.

 The model numbers for the first-generation AirPods are A1523 and A1722.

 Production of the first-generation AirPods was discontinued on March 20, 2019, after the second generation was released.

 2nd generation

-Apple announced the second generation AirPods on March 20, 2019.
+Apple announced the second-generation AirPods on March 20, 2019.
 They are the same design as the first generation, but have updated features.
 They include an H1 processor which supports hands-free "Hey Siri", Bluetooth 5 connectivity.
 Apple also claims 50% more talk time and faster device connection times.
-The "Announce Messages with Siri” feature was added in iOS 13.2, which allows the user to dictate text messages to Siri.
+The "Announce Messages with Siri" feature was added in iOS 13.2, which allows the user to dictate text messages to Siri.

-Second-generation AirPods can be purchased with the same charging case as the first generation, or for an additional price bundled with the Wireless Charging Case, which can be used with Qi chargers.
+Second-generation AirPods can be purchased with the same charging case as the first generation, or in a higher-end configuration that comes bundled with the Wireless Charging Case, which can be used with Qi chargers.
 The Wireless Charging Case can be purchased separately and is compatible with first-generation AirPods.
 It moves the charging indicator LED to the exterior of the case.
 The Wireless Charging Case was initially announced in September 2017 alongside the AirPower charging mat, but was delayed by AirPower's protracted development and eventual cancellation.
-The second generation AirPods remained on sale with a price cut following the release of the third generation in October 2021, but are now only available with the lightning charging case.
+The second generation AirPods remained on sale with a price cut following the release of the third generation in October 2021, but only available with the Lightning charging case.

 The model numbers for the second-generation AirPods are A2032 and A2031.